Back injury at work (NSW)

 The early history gets recorded badly

 A lot of spinal files go sideways because the first GP note or employer report is vague.
-If the mechanism of injury, symptom onset, and prior history are not recorded properly, the insurer may later argue the pain is ordinary degeneration rather than a compensable work aggravation.
+If the mechanism of injury, symptom onset, and prior history are not recorded properly, the insurer may later argue the pain is ordinary degeneration rather than a condition that meets the applicable statutory employment-contribution test.

 That is why the first certificate, treating history, and any corrected chronology matter so much.
 If causation is already being challenged, start with the claim denied dispute pathway.